 The bill would only allow medical marijuana in a form that it could not be smoked in.
 That means that it would need to be made into a pill or oils.
 There would then be 10 Cannabis Dispensaries at various locations around Louisiana where citizens could Buy Medical Marijuana.
 There would only be one authorized area for growing the marijuana for this purpose.

 It is likely that the Louisiana State University is going to be the location that would have the highest chance of obtaining the license to cultivate the drug, along with the Southern University.
 If neither of these locations are interested in the project, then other companies would be able to enter a bidding process to try to find a suitable location.

 There would only be a number of conditions covered under the new bill.
 These include Glaucoma, quadriplegia and those undergoing treatment for cancer.
 This would not remain the case forever though, as the University of Louisiana would be given the power to give their own recommendations for further conditions or diseases such as epilepsy, that could potentially be added to the list.

 10 Marijuana Dispensaries Could be Chosen Where Citizens Could Buy Medical Marijuana

 The locations for the 10 authorized cannabis dispensaries around the state would be existing pharmacies.
 Each pharmacy would be subjected to a review and the staff would need additional training and medicinal marijuana would be given under prescription to those patients who have been prescribed the drug by their doctor.
-All sales of the substance would be tracked to protect the safe distribution of the drug and to ensure that the only people who access the drug would be those authorised to Buy Medical Marijuana.
+All sales of the substance would be tracked to protect the safe distribution of the drug and to ensure that the only people who access the drug would be those authorized to Buy Medical Marijuana.